Donaldson-Thomas Invariants of 2-Dimensional sheaves inside threefolds and modular forms: Introduction

-When the virtual dimension is zero, we define $DT(X; P)=DT(X;P;1)$ to be the degree of $[\M]^{vir}$.
-The invariant $DT(X; P)$ is always an integer.
-When $X$ is a Calabi-Yau threefold then the virtual dimension is always zero and moreover, the obstruction theory is symmetric and $DT(X; P)=\chi(\M,\nu_{\M})$ where $\nu_{M}$ is the Behrend's function (\cite{a1}). $\oslash$ \end{defn}
+In this paper, we only consider the case $\mathrm{vd}=0$.
+The Donaldson-Thomas invariants are then defined by When $X$ is a Calabi-Yau threefold, the obstruction theory above is symmetric (and hence $\mathrm{vd}=0$), and by Behrend's celebrated result $DT(X, \ch)=e(\M,\nu_{\M})$ where $\nu_{M}$ is the Behrend's constructible function (\cite{a1}).

-\begin{example} (2-dimensional sheaves on $\P^3$) Let $X=\P^3$ with polarization $L=\O(1)$, and for some $s, d\in \Z$.
-Then $\M=\M(\P^3; P)$ is the moduli space of semistable sheaves supported on the hyperplanes in $\P^3$.
-Denote the hyperplane class by $H$.
-Note that since $c_1(\F)=H$ is an irreducible class, then there are no strictly semistable sheaves with Hilbert polynomial $P$.
-Moreover, since $K_X=-4H$, Serre duality and the stability of $\F$ imply that $\Ex^3(\F,\F)=0$, and hence $\M$ is equipped with a perfect obstruction theory.
-In Section \ref{sec:P3} we show that the virtual dimension of $\M$ is always 3 independent of $s$ and $d$.
-Furthermore, if $\alpha$ is the pull back of the class of a point from $(\P^3)^\vee$ (under the natural morphism $\M\to(\P^3)^\vee$ taking a sheaf to its support) then where $\hilb^{n}(\P^2)$ is the Hilbert scheme of $n=s(s+3)/2-d+1$ points on $\P^2$ and $\E$ is a locally free sheaf of rank $2n$ on $\hilb^{n}(\P^2)$.
-We will give a combinatorial formula for this integral in Section \ref{sec:P3}. $\oslash$ \end{example}